Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Computational Study

+{}{Table~\ref{table:comparison} and Figure~\ref{violin_plot} present how SAPP and~{}{SMA-NBO} perform in different scenarios where we vary the camera number $|\mathcal{C}|$, the target number $|\mathcal{V}|$ and the time horizon length $H$.
+Shown are (per row) the results for $100$ instances; each instance's budget is $15,000$ time steps.
+The ``average observation duration'' refers to our objective: the average number of time steps needed (across all $100$ instances) to observe all targets once; lowest averages are highlighted in bold.
+The ``average execution time (s)'' refers to the computational cost in seconds per time step.}

-In all these scenarios, our proposed work observes all targets more quickly than~\cite{Li2022}.
-In our proposed approach, the trajectories for all cameras are generated as soon as the proposed RML-based distributed path planning algorithm converges at an equilibrium solution.
-This results in a per-step execution time that is longer than that of~\cite{Li2022}.
-It is noteworthy that the execution time is extended when we plan trajectories over a longer time horizon, i.e., $5$ time steps.
-Nevertheless the proposed work's running time is not too long, e.g., $1.421$ s when we plan paths for $30$ cameras over a $1$-time-step horizon to observe $50$ targets.
-It demonstrates that our proposed work is not computationally expensive, and it can be applicable to real scenarios.
-In particular, although the number of cameras and the number of targets increase to $30$ and $100$, respectively, the observation duration of our proposed approach is still lower than that of~\cite{Li2022} while its running time~is~$1.863$~s~and~$9.387$~s.
+{}{In almost all scenarios, SAPP observes all targets more quickly than~{}{SMA-NBO}.
+In SAPP, the trajectories for all cameras are generated as soon as the proposed RML-based distributed path planning algorithm converges at an equilibrium solution, resulting in a per-step execution time that is longer than that of~{}{SMA-NBO}.
+It is noteworthy that the execution time increases when we plan trajectories over a longer time horizon, i.e., $5$ time steps.
+Nevertheless {}{the running time of SAPP is not too long, e.g., $1.170$ s when we plan paths for $30$ cameras over a $1$-time-step horizon to observe $50$ targets.
+It demonstrates that SAPP is not computationally expensive, and it can be deployed in real scenarios.}}

+{}{To further characterise the performance differences, we provide in Table~\ref{table:p_value} the outcomes of two statistical tests.
+As we can see, both approaches perform comparably on the smallest four scenarios.
+From Scenario $5$ on forward (i.e. from just 5 targets on), SAPP outperforms SMA-NBO with medium to large benefits in our favour.}